Sfjck/Phys395/README.md

 # Phys395-A2
-This assignment solves the least-square fit problem
+This assignment solves polynomial fitting problems with SVD and LSS

+Run with:
+bash runme.sh

+Outputs in "Output" and "Plots.pdf"